flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ### Recommended Action to Recover

 - Flight Director pitch order based on the speed reference system (SRS).
-- Pilot must set TOGA thrust immediately and follow the FD pitch order to execute optimum escape maneuver.
+- Pilot must set TOGA thrust immediately and follow the FD pitch order to execute the optimum escape maneuver.

-## Low Energy Protection
+## Low-Energy Protection

 !!! warning "Not yet available in the A32NX on Microsoft Flight Simulator"

-If the aircraft’s energy level is going below a threshold an aural low-energy “SPEED SPEED SPEED” alert warns the pilot to increase thrust, in order to regain a positive flight path angle through pitch control.
+If the aircraft’s energy level is going below a threshold, an aural low-energy “SPEED SPEED SPEED” alert warns the pilot to increase thrust, to regain a positive flight path angle through pitch control.

 It is available in Configuration 2, 3, and FULL.
 The FAC computes the energy level with the following inputs: